elizabethdaly/numpy-random/README.md

 ### 4.i The normal distribution <a name="#Eg1_sec3"></a>
 This function is used to generate random samples from a normal (Gaussian) distribution.
 It is a symmetric probability density function with a characteristic bell shaped curve.
 It is characterised primarily by its mean and variance.
 The normal distributions occurs often in nature.
 The numpy.random documentation states that it describes the distribution of samples influenced by a large number of tiny, random disturbances, each with its own unique distribution.
 Uses include:
-- IQ scores in a population are normally distibuted.
+- IQ scores in a population are normally distributed.
 - In biology the log of variables tend to be normally distributed, for example heights, weights, blood pressure of adult humans, lengths of hair, nails, and teeth.
 - errors in physical experiments can be simulated with the normal distribution.
 - bell-curve grading can assign grades assuming a normal distribution.